MLOps-Group/shroom-classifier/reports/README.md

 ### Question 23

-> **Did you manaage to implement monitoring of your deployed model?
+> **Did you manage to implement monitoring of your deployed model?
 If yes, explain how it works.
 If not, explain how**
-> **monitoring woge uld help the longevity of your application.**
+> **monitoring would help the longevity of your application.**
 >
 > Answer length: 100-200 words.
 >